 3. Targeted investments in facilities, such as walking loops, may also be appropriate.
 In this study, the presence of walking loops was associated with increased park use and increased physical activity.
 In contrast to other park facilities that support physical activity, such as gyms, swimming pools and skate parks, walking loops may provide relatively inexpensive additions that could be integrated into many existing park designs.
 These would be particularly beneficial for seniors.

 Improving our nation’s neighborhood parks will require investments, and obtaining funding for improvements can be challenging given that parks are usually financed at the local level.
 However, the current investment in urban parks across the United States is relatively small, considering the potential health benefits these parks can provide.
 In 2013, the average annual per capita expenditure for parks was $73 — less than 1 percent of the $9,146 per capita expenditure on healthcare in the same year.
 Relatively modest investments may improve neighborhood park conditions to make them conducive to physical activity for everyone, regardless of age, gender or income level.

-Click here to read the full “National Study of Neighborhood Parks” study, produced in partnership with the City Parks Alliance and the Trust for Public Land, and here to read the full “The Prevalence and Use of Walking Loops in Neighborhood Parks: A National Study."
+Read the full “National Study of Neighborhood Parks” study, produced in partnership with the City Parks Alliance and the Trust for Public Land.

 Deborah A. Cohen, MD, is a Senior Scientist at the RAND Corporation and the Principal Investigator of the National Study of Neighborhood Parks.
 Kristin Leuschner is a Communications Analyst at the RAND Corporation.